 It wouldn’t set the right tone to just throw all these things together into a plain padded mailer, so of course we considered packaging, too.
 We needed boxes, tissue, and bags for the coins.
 All this info is great to know for any business that sends gifts and other products in the mail, and it will all be covered in tomorrow’s email, the second in our print and packaging series.

 Sourcing printers and packaging suppliers

 I would like to share which printers and manufacturers we worked with to produce our marketing materials and packaging.
-In this many-part series, I am also going to tell you about:
+In this post, I am also going to tell you about:

 - any problems I had with printers

 - how we saved money when we could

 - what I learned through the process (there were some mistakes!),